Finding the

 Who We Serve

-Consider these questions: if you answer “yes” to most of them, Havern might be the right school environment to meet your student’s needs.
+If you answer "yes" to most of these questions, Havern School might be a suitable environment for your child’s educational needs

-Will my child thrive in a small class size?
+• Does your child thrive in small class sizes?

-Does my child have a diagnosed learning disability?
+• Does your child have a diagnosed learning disability?

-Does my child have difficulty expressing him or herself, or understanding others?
+• Does your child face challenges in expressing themselves or understanding others?

-Is my child functioning below grade level in reading, writing, and/or math?
+• Is your child below grade level in reading, writing, or math?

-Does my child struggle with attention, focus, or organization?
+• Does your child struggle with attention, focus, or organization?

-Does my child need multi-sensory instruction or repetition to master skills?
+• Does your child require multi-sensory instruction or repetition to master skills?

-Does my child need explicit instruction to gain executive function skills?
+• Does your child need explicit instruction to develop executive function skills?

-Does my child need help to learn self-regulation?
+• Does your child need assistance with self-regulation?

 Havern Student Profiles